edereynaldesaintmichel/minitables/README.md

 # minitables
 DataTables equivalent, dependent on Bootstrap 5, but not on jquery.
+Please use the github_demo.html file to see a working demo.
+Everything is in French by default, but can easily be changed in the code.

 ## Usage:
 - ### JsonMinitable